NCIOCPL/cgov-react-app-playground/README.md

     * `index.js` - the initialization function that creates the app state.
 This is the entry point to the app.
     * `App.js` - The main wrapper for the application
     * `constants.js` - please add any constants your app will use to this file
+		* `hooks` - the location where all hooks should go
+		  * `routing.js` - this hook contains the methods for generating urls for the app.
 	* `support` - this contains the code for mocking APIs, as well as the mock data
 	  * `mock-data` - This the folder structure under here should match the paths for `setupProxy.js`.
 	  * `src/setupProxy.js` - This is the place where you will mock all the API calls.